Homeowners Insurance

 The Premium Shock Hitting American Households

 If your insurance bill feels higher this year, you’re not imagining it.
-You’re living it — along with millions of other Americans who’ve opened a renewal letter and felt their stomach drop.
+Millions of Americans have opened a renewal letter and felt their stomach drop, and the numbers back them up.

-Insurance used to be one of those set-it-and-forget-it expenses.
-A predictable line item.
+Insurance used to be a predictable line item.
 That era is over.
-What we’re seeing now is a fundamental repricing of risk across the entire industry, driven by forces that aren’t going away anytime soon.
+What we’re seeing is a fundamental repricing of risk across the entire industry, driven by forces that aren’t going away anytime soon.

 So what exactly broke?
 And what can you actually do about it?